 -

-Enable OPC bullets in Auto mode
+Enable OPC bullets in Auto mode.

 -

-Look for red bullets — these indicate unconnected OPCs that may be blocking cross-PID flow
+Look for red bullets — these indicate unconnected OPCs that may be blocking cross-PID flow.

 -

-Hover over a green bullet to confirm the connection
+Hover over a green bullet to confirm the connection and review its Connected to list.

 -